CGB145/Calculator/README.md

 # Calculator
-Basic calculator using python and qt
+Basic calculator using python and qt5